Bandwidth/bandwidth.github.io/voice/bxml/callbacks/bridgeComplete.md

 {% method %}
 ##  Bridge Complete Event
-This event is sent to the `bridgeCompleteUrl` if the target call leaves the [bridge](../verbs/bridge.md#bridgeComplete), and the BXML returned in this callback is executed on the call.
+If the target call leaves the [&lt;Bridge&gt;](../verbs/bridge.md), then this callback is sent to the `bridgeCompleteUrl`, and the BXML returned in it is executed on the call.

 This callback is also sent if any problem occurs that prevents the calls to be bridged.